 ProtonMail is a commercial secure email service that provides an extra layer of privacy which prevents the ProtonMail company from reading your messages that they keep on their servers.
 Unlike Signal, however, ProtonMail does have information about who you exchanged messages with.
 So the privacy is not quite as high as Signal’s.
 It is very high, though.

 “HIPAApropriateness” Reviews of These Services, Now Made Public For You

 One service we provide here for our paid members is our HIPAApropriateness reviews.
 These are reviews where we explore the ways in which products meet or don’t meet our HIPAA and ethical needs, and where we give some guidance on how to use them in ways that maintain your HIPAA and ethics needs.
 See the full list of reviews here.

 Our paid members of Person-Centered Tech Support are entitled to request new reviews for any products they need at any time.
 Normally only the paid subscribers would have access to read the reviews, as well.

 Because of the growing importance of high privacy for our community, however, we have decided to make our reviews of Signal and Protonmail public.
 This means you don’t need to be a paid member of our site to read them.
 So we encourage you to read through them to help you decide if either of these services will be a good addition to your practice and your risk management planning.

 Note that even with high privacy services, texting and email still pose other risks that you need to manage yourself or in collaboration with clients.
-The full exploration is well beyond the scope of this little article, but is covered in our CE course on email and texting.
-See the course description here.
+The full exploration is well beyond the scope of this little article, but is covered in our CE courses.